keziah55/ExtraThesisMaterial/DetectorBank_development/README.md

  used to generate the `scale_values.inc` file found in the DetectorBank repo.
  Obviously, this requires amplitude scaling to be disabled, along with frequency shifting.

+- **freq_shifting.py** tests frequency shifting and makes Figure 2.14.
+Uses the FFT method, but FIRs can be selected.

+- **find_f_shift.py** makes Figure 2.15, from which the point at which frequency shifting is automatically applied is found.
+Again, frequency shifitng should be disabled in the DetectorBank source.